Skip to main content

 • Submitting ALEKS scores

-If you took an ALEKS math placement exam at another institution within the last 18 months, you can request to have your score submitted to Illinois State University in two ways:
+If a student took an ALEKS math placement exam at another institution within the last 18 months, they can request to have the score submitted to Illinois State University in two ways:

 • Sent directly from the institution where the exam was taken